daeuniverse/dae/README.md

 ## TODO

-1. Control plane does not support MAC and other matching yet.
 1. Dns upstream.
 Check dns upstream and source loop (whether upstream is also a client of us) and remind user to add source rule.
-1. Routing performance optimization.
+1. Domain routing performance optimization.
 1. ...